amlkteam/toxicity_classification/Milestone3/Project_Proposal.md

 - In `"Challenges for Toxic Comment Classification: An In-Depth Error Analysis"` by Betty van Aken et al.([link](https://www.researchgate.net/publication/327345300_Challenges_for_Toxic_Comment_Classification_An_In-Depth_Error_Analysis)), authors point out that main challenges of toxic comment classification include `long-range dependencies`, `(intentionally) misspelled and idiosyncratic out-of-vocabulary words`, `class imbalance problem` and `high variance in data/inconsistency in labeling`.
 Authors applied an ensemble approach, combining strong classifiers of Logistic Regression, bidirectional RNN, bidirectional GRU with Attention layer and CNN, with pretrained word embeddings from Glove and sub-word embeddings from FastText. `Bidirectional GRU with Attention` outperformed other models but ensemble approach achieved even higher F1 scores(0.791 on wikipedia comments and 0.793 on another tweets dataset).
 For multi-label comment classification task, authors found that ensembling is especially effective on the sparse classes "threat" and "hate".
 In the follow-up error analysis, this paper discusses the remaining major prediction errors came from a few areas: `incorrect original labeling`; `toxicity without swear words`; `toxic comments framed as rhetorical questions, subtle metaphors and comparisons` that require more real world knowledge/context.

-Adding on the above papers from milestone1, this week we look at some more relevant papers that used BERT embeddings and finetuning onto the task of toxic comment classification.
+Adding on the above papers from milestone1, we looked at some more relevant papers that used BERT embeddings and finetuning onto the task of toxic comment classification.

 - In `"Automatic Toxic Comment Detection Using DNN"` by D'Sa et al.( [link](https://arxiv.org/ftp/arxiv/papers/1911/1911.08395.pdf)) published in 2020, authors tried to apply three different pretrained word representations including BERT onto feature-based CNN and RNN models with an regression-based approach.
 A threshold on the predicted score is used to decide if the comment is toxic or not.The dataset used is 160k comments from the Wikipedia Detox project, similar to our dataset.
 A BERT fine-tuning approach by authors achieved 78.2 F1-score, better than feature-based models that used BERT embeddings.
 Authors also tested `robustness` of the feature-based models by adding a toxic word like 'fuck' or a healthy word like 'love' to each comment of test set, and found out that `model with BERT embedding is least susceptible to word appending attacks`.